VISITING SCHILTHORN, SWITZERLAND + TRAVEL TIPS

 Once in Lauterbrunnen, you have several options to get up Schilthorn.

-If you get to Schilthorn by car, you can park your vehicle just in a big (paid) car park and walk to the cable car station just next to the big car park.
-If you get to Lauterbrunnen by train, you can just walk 3 minutes to the cables car station.
+If you get to Schilthorn by car, you can park your vehicle just in a big car park (paid) and walk to the cable car station just next to it.
+It just takes two minutes to walk there.
+If you get to Lauterbrunnen by train, you can just walk 3 minutes to the cable car station.

 CABLE CAR FROM LAUTERBRUNNEN TO GRÜTSCHALP

 The cable car/gondola station will take you to Grütschalp, which is a railway station at almost 1500 meters above sea level.
 The gondola ride takes less than 10 minutes and you have some nice views from the cable car of Lauterbrunnen valley.
 Cable cars run several times a day.

 The view from Grütschalp is just splendid but you will have more chances to enjoy that panorama.
 The Swiss Skyline, which describes the view of the three mountains, Eiger, Mönch, and Jungfrau is just phenomenal on a clear day.

 If you are in a rush, just take the train to Mürren.
 The train will just wait for you once you get out of the cable car.
 If you have time, get out of the cable car and enjoy the views from the platform behind the train station before embarking on the next train to Murren.